zeno-ml/zeno-hub/frontend/DEVELOPMENT.md

 ## Deployment

-To inform the frontend about where your backend has been deployed, change the backendEndpoint in [src/lib/config.ts](./src/lib/config.ts).
+To inform the frontend about where your backend has been deployed, set an environment variable witht the name `PUBLIC_BACKEND_ENDPOINT`.
 Then build the project by issuing `yarn build` or `npm run build` depending on which package manager you use.
 This will create a build folder that can be started as a node server (e.g., `node build`).